-You can get shares in many ways:
+You can get shares in many ways like:

-- by starting your own limited company
+- Starting your own limited company

-Shares are also sometimes called “stocks”.
+They are also sometimes called “stocks”.

 What owning shares means for your tax situation:

-- if you received shares in the company you work for, you might need to pay Income Tax and National Insurance – unless your employer applied for a special company share options scheme like CSOP or EMI
+- If you received shares in the company you work for, you might need to pay Income Tax and National Insurance – unless your employer applied for a special company share options scheme like CSOP or EMI

-- finally, if you invested in shares of EIS or SEIS startups (for example, through websites like Crowdcube or Seedrs), you can file a tax return and claim Income Tax relief (either 30% or 50%).
+- Finally, if you invested in shares of EIS or SEIS startups (for example, through websites like Crowdcube or Seedrs), you can file a tax return and claim Income Tax relief (either 30% or 50%)